dvoaviarison/fast-ipc/readme.md

 Fast IPC is an open source library that supports typed messages and brings inter-process communication at a higher level for better usability.
 It includes:
 - Inter process communication layer using named pipes.
 It supports smart generation of pipe name in case of parent/child processes.
 Other means of communication are going to be supported in the near future
-- Super fast serialization using proto-buf
+- Super fast serialization using protobuf
-- Typed event driven syntax using internally .Net built in event capability and exposing simple api such as `Subscribe` and `Publish`
+- Typed event driven syntax using internally .Net built-in event capability and exposing simple api such as `Subscribe` and `Publish`

 ## Get started
 To make two process communicate, all you need is to create an IPC bus in each process, then listen/publish on that bus, as follows: